 Bethany Van Brown, PhD

-Assistant Professor of Sociology and Criminology
+Assistant Professor of Sociology, Criminology, and Justice

 Van Brown earned her doctoral degree in Sociology from the University of Delaware, and her MA in Applied Sociology from the University of Maryland, Baltimore County.
 While working at the University of Delaware’s Disaster Research Center as a research assistant, she had the opportunity to work on projects focused on the September 11 terrorist attacks and Hurricane Katrina.
 This experience helped her develop and cultivate a special appreciation for collaborative and interdisciplinary research.
 Her fieldwork in New Orleans following Hurricane Katrina led her to write her dissertation on domestic violence organizations and their recovery trajectory post-disaster.